GuilhermeCunha79/lapr2/docs/SprintB/UC7/US7_RegisterAnEmployee.md

 > The Specialist Doctor has an additional attribute:
 Doctor Index Number.

+> **Question:** Is there any size limit to the employee's name?
+>
+> **Answer:** Employee Name is a string with no more than 35 characters".

+> **Question:** Is there any validation that needs to be done on the employee's email format and size?
+>
+> **Answer:** The format of an e-mail address is well-known.
+Attribute validation is always a good practice.

+> **Question:** Regarding the registration of a new employee, which is the organization role's format?
+>
+> **Answer:** Organization Role is a string with no more than 15 characters.

+> **Question:** When registering a new employee should the administrator write or select his role
+>
+> **Answer:** The administrator should write the role when he is registering a new employee.

+> **Question:** What is the length of the Doctor index number and does it need to be validated?
+>
+> **Answer:** The length is 6 digits and for now, it is not necessary to confirm that the code really exists.

+> **Question:** What is the length of the SOC number and is it generated or manually introduced by the admin?
+>
+> **Answer:** The SOC number is 4 digits, and it is introduced by the administrator.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** All required fields must be filled in.
+* **AC1:** All required fields, namely Organization role, name, address, phone, e-mail and SOC code, must be filled in.
-* **AC2:** Employee reference must have at least 5 alphanumeric chars.
+* **AC2:** The SOC number is 4 digits and introduced by the admin
-* **AC3:** When creating a employee with an already existing reference, the system must reject such operation and the user must have the change to modify the typed reference.
+* **AC3:** When creating an employee with an already existing reference, the system must reject such operation, and the user must have the change to modify the typed reference.
-* **AC4:** When creating a employee, the id of the employee should be generated automatically with the format of employee's name initials and five digits.
+* **AC4:** When creating an employee, the id of the employee should be generated automatically with the format of employee's name initials and five digits.
+* **AC5:** The doctor index number is 6 digits and does not need to be confirmed
+* **AC6:** Employee is a String with no more than 35 characters
+* **AC7:** The e-mail format should be validated

 ### 1.4.
 Found out Dependencies

+* None

 ### 1.5 Input and Output Data